stuyoder/bbr-acs/README.md

-# Server Base Boot Requirements - Architecture Compliance Suite
+# Base Boot Requirements - Architecture Compliance Suite
 BBR specification complements the BSA specification by defining the base firmware requirements required for out-of-box support of any BSA compatible operating system or hypervisor.
 These requirements are comprehensive enough to enable booting multi-core ARM platforms while remaining minimal enough to allow for OEM and ODM innovation, and